Joe Friday: 1987 film

-Dan Aykroyd starred as Joe Friday, namesake and nephew of the original, in the 1987 comedy adaptation film Dragnet.
+Dan Aykroyd starred as the namesake and nephew of the original Friday in the 1987 Dragnet comedy adaptation film.
 Harry Morgan reprised his television role as Bill Gannon, now Captain, and Tom Hanks appeared as Friday's partner Pep Streebek.
+Webb's Friday appears in a photograph on his old LAPD work desk, which Aykroyd's Friday uses.

 2003 series

 Ed O'Neill starred as Joe Friday in Wolf Films' 2003 revival of Dragnet.
-Since LAPD had discontinued the rank of Detective Sergeant, replacing it with the rank of Detective Three, or D-3, the rank banner on Friday's badge now said "Detective" instead of "Sergeant," and Friday was referred to as "Detective Friday" instead of "Sergeant Friday."
-During the first season of the series, Friday's partner was named "Frank Smith," but unlike the character played by Alexander and Ellis on the original series, this Frank Smith, as played by Ethan Embry, was not an experienced, veteran officer, but a young detective being mentored by Friday.
+Since LAPD had discontinued the rank of Detective Sergeant, replacing it with the rank of Detective Three, or D-3, the rank banner on Friday's badge now said "Detective" instead of "Sergeant", and Friday was referred to as "Detective Friday" instead of "Sergeant Friday".
+During the first season of the series, Friday's partner was named "Frank Smith", played by Ethan Embry, but unlike the character played by Alexander and Ellis on the original series, this Frank Smith was not an experienced veteran officer, but a young detective mentored by Friday.
 On one episode of this show, Friday actually spoke the phrase, "Just the facts."